 5. Strong Purpose and Core Values

 Creating a sense of purpose among employees is a key ingredient for any sustainable business.
 Building a purpose-driven culture starts first with a set of core values that are then reflected in the company’s long-term goals.
 For businesses with successful, purpose-driven cultures, the company’s core values are much more than just bland mission statements printed on the back of the employee handbook.
 These values should be woven into every one of the company’s actions.
 Core values give employees a clear reason for their work and can also help uplift the company at large.

-According to results from a 2018 survey by WeSpire, Gen Z will make up 30% of the workforce by 2022 and are the first generation to prioritize purpose over money.
+The Gen Z workforce are the first generation to prioritize purpose over money.
 They read company mission statements and values to determine where they fit best.
 This generation expects consistency and authenticity and will call you out if they think you are not aligned.